jinnieshinufl/EDF-6436/README.md

 ## Fall 2022 - EDF 6436: Theory of Measurement

 Welcome everyone!
-This is a repository for the lab materials provided in EDF 6436 - SPRING 2022
+This is a repository for the lab materials provided in EDF 6938 - SPRING 2023 (Previously EDF 6436)

 You can copy and past this following code in R to run the lab tutorial (You only need to run this part once!)